timpaniman/terraform-ansible/README.md

 6. Remove unwanted directory
 7. Create Ansible role playbook

-## Use the below commands on Ubuntu system to install ansible software
-sudo apt-get install -f
-sudo apt-get install software-properties-common sudo apt-add-repository ppa:ansible/ansible sudo apt-get update sudo apt-get install ansible

 - Step 2: Create Ansible Role
-2.1 Once we have our Ansible environment ready, next create a project.
+- 2.1 Once we have our Ansible environment ready, next create a project.
 I will create a new project base to demonstrate Ansible roles example mkdir base
-2.2 To create an ansible role, use ansible-galaxy init <role_name> to create the role directory structure
+- 2.2 To create an ansible role, use ansible-galaxy init <role_name> to create the role directory structure
 2.3 Let’s create the role in our <project>/roles directory i.e. ~/base/roles/motd
 cd base